Kathy (Smith) Dobesh, DVM, Co-Owner

 Dr. Yeager is interested in internal medicine, soft tissue surgery and neonatology.
 She is a USDA accredited veterinarian and a member of the American Veterinary Medical Association.

 When not working, Adria enjoys traveling and outdoor activities such as running, hiking, skiing, and mountain biking.
-She lives with her husband and daughter, along with their pets, Kali, a Kelpie rescued from a terminal lab in veterinary school, and 2 naughty kitties, Cash-the-Fatman and Tag-a-long.
+She lives with her husband and daughter, along with their pets, Kali, a Kelpie rescued from a terminal lab in veterinary school, and a naughty kitty called Cash-the-Fatman.

 Education: Washington State University 2009